U.S. carrier group enters South China Sea amid Taiwan tensions

 Published

-A U.S. aircraft carrier group led by the USS Theodore Roosevelt has entered the South China Sea to promote "freedom of the seas", the...Full Article
+The U.S. military said the carrier strike group was in the South China Sea to conduct routine operations “to ensure freedom of the seas."Full Article

 Published

-A U.S. aircraft carrier group led by the USS Theodore Roosevelt has entered the South China Sea to promote "freedom of the seas", the...Full Article
+The U.S. military said the carrier strike group was in the South China Sea to conduct routine operations “to ensure freedom of the seas."Full Article

 By Felix K. Chang*